 Over the past few weeks the coronavirus has been spreading quickly around the world and now looks likely to pose a threat to the UK.
 As the effect of the virus intensifies it is more than likely that it will have a significant impact on your workplace, with the UK government warning that a fifth of the British workforce could be off work at the peak of the outbreak.
+These are strange times wherein you see more and more people with Full face protection shield and masks.
 At a time of great upheaval it is more important than ever to know your rights in the workplace and how they could be impacted by the spread of the virus.
 With this in mind we have compiled below six of the most common questions that you may find yourself asking over the coming weeks.

 Will I still get paid if I contract the virus?